 Welcome to Muskoka's Original Woodturning Studio

-Functional art, one-of-a-kind creations, are turned by Don Thur from the most unique burls found in this legendary Ontario lakeland.
+Functional art, one-of-a-kind burl bowls, are turned by Don Thur from the most unique burls found in this legendary Ontario lakeland.
 Dating back to the beginning of habitation, and the tradition of the woodworking trade, these works have a museum-like quality, an art-gallery integrity, yet a functional capability for any appreciative household.

 An antiquity, a work of fine art, a showpiece, yet a bowl to be used as much as admired.